STEM Summer Camps for Philadelphia Area Kids

 The importance of STEM (Science, Technology, Engineering, and Mathematics) education is becoming more and more apparent in our children's lives.
-Technology is everywhere, and STEM fields provide some of the most in-demand career opportunities (these careers are growing twice as fast as non-STEM ones!).
+Technology is everywhere, including here in Philly, and STEM fields provide some of the most in-demand career opportunities (these careers are growing twice as fast as non-STEM ones!).
 But even if your kids are years away from that stage of life, STEM activities provide value and stimulation right now.
 They boost brain power, creative thinking, and problem solving.
 Plus, kids can learn to design video games, build LEGO robots, or even dissect a squid!
 How cool is that?

 Fun and engaging summer camp programs in science and technology are plentiful in the Philadelphia area.
 All this is sure to make summer science anything but boring.

 Visit the Mommy Poppins Philadelphia Camp Guide for even more great summer programs or search our Camp Directory by interest, age, or area.

 Designed for kids aged 5–13, Bricks for Kids uses LEGO Bricks to build models, play games, and explore concepts such as engineering, architecture, and animated movie-making.

 Sponsored by GSK (GlaxoSmithKline) and administered by the Franklin Institute through local libraries, this free program gives kids entering grades 2–6 fun, hands-on lessons in one of several STEM topics.
 Previous sessions were for one hour per day over four days.
 Traditionally, information about the 2019 program is posted to their website in early April.
 In past years, registration opened the first week of May, but check with your library ahead of time.
 Because this program is so popular, some libraries hold lotteries or first-come, first-served sign-ups.